Yodfat is the famous site of the Roman siege on Josephus Flavius and his Galileen army in 67AD.

 Inside the cistern is secret hiding complex, made of tunnels and chambers.
 Among the remains, the excavators found a hoard of bronze and silver coins, minted in 65 AD – two years before destruction.

 Along the western trail are additional traces of houses and walls, wells (such as the reconstructed one below), and a ritual bath.

 The ritual bath (Miqveh) was an important element in Jewish tradition.
 Steps lead down to a reservoir which was filled by rain water, or filled from the larger nearby cistern.

 On the north western slopes of the hill, and especially on the hillside facing the hill, are large traces of ruins from a period after the fall of Yodfat/Jotapata.
-The location is illustrated here on the right, marked with a yellow square.
+The location is illustrated here, marked with a yellow square.